 During the first quarter of 2011, a technical report on results of the 2010 fieldwork was completed and statutory reporting was conducted.
-In 2011 the Company intends to complete an in-fill soil geochemical survey to refine anomalies along the Bora, Sheba and Sunnyside faults, together with extension of soil geochemistry into the Lone Hand area.
-Drilling of the anomalies identified is planned to commence in 2012.
+A planned program during 2011, comprising an in-fill soil geochemical survey to refine anomalies along the Bora, Sheba and Sunnyside faults, together with extension of soil geochemistry into the Lone Hand area, has been deferred.
+Scheduled drilling of the anomalies identified from this program may similarly be deferred.
+During the third quarter 2011, joint venture discussions were held and applications for renewal of 2 exploration licenses were prepared.